kgicheha/networkPlusNotes/notesUdemy.md

 NICs use MAC addresses to decide whether or not to process a frame Use the “ipconfig /all” command prompt to display all current TCP/IP network configuration values
-	The “Physical Address” represents the MAC address
+	The “Physical Address” represents the MAC address Uses hexadecimal and can use values of 0-9 and A-F

 Broadcast vs Unicast
 Unicast transmission is addressed to a single device on a network Broadcast transmission is sent to every device in a broadcast domain
+	Broadcast Domain
+A division of a computer network in which all nodes/devices can receive broadcast traffic from each other at the data layer link
+	The broadcast address looks like this:
+		FF-FF-FF-FF-FF-FF

+IP Address
+A unique address that helps to identify a network connection Used for routing and transmission of data packets over the internet Unlike MAC Addresses, IP addresses are not fixed.
+You can apply your own IP address
+	It is assigned by the network administrator or internet service provider(ISP) IP packets always sit within frames.
+	The IP packet within the frame never changes
+An IPv4 address looks like this: 31.44.17.231

+Router
+A router connects two computers on two different networks.
+Moves data between two or more computer networks
+Looks at IP addresses to send data to the proper networks

+Switch
+Received incoming data packets and redirects them to their destination on a local area network (LAN)

+Default gateway
+The connection to your router itself

+a broadcast domain
 	Broadcast Domain
 A division of a computer network in which all nodes/devices can receive broadcast traffic from each other at the data layer link
 	The broadcast address looks like this: